pedrosecchi67/SymFinel.jl/README.md

 ]
 ```

-would incurr that input such as the following was used for interpolation for variable `u`:
+would incur that input such as the following should be used for interpolation of variable `u`:

 ```
 us=[